-One of the most important and rewarding aspects of blogging is the community.
-I’ve met some very talented people here over the past three years and am grateful to now call a number of them friends in real life.
-As I’ve written before, the secret to blogging success is getting involved and interacting – who knows who you’ll meet?
+One of the most rewarding aspects of blogging is the community.
+I’ve met some very talented people here and am grateful to now call a number of them friends in real life.
+As I’ve written before, the secret to blogging success is getting involved – who knows who you’ll meet?

 Whenever I have questions or need advice, I’m thankful I can turn to my blogging buddies and pick their brains.
 But what if you’re just starting out on your WordPress journey and haven’t yet built up that support network?
 It can be difficult to know where to turn to for unbiased opinions on your site design or guidance about something you’re writing.
 And what do you do if you’re looking for real answers from people who know what they’re talking about – rather than just the generic recommendations provided by a Google search?